vpalombo/PANEV/README.md

 # 6 path:hsa05332      12        41 3.705738e-13 2.031980e-11           Graft-versus-host disease
 ```

-Transciptomic dataset analysis
+Transcriptomic dataset analysis
 ------------------------------

-By way of example, to explore the possibility to visualize gene expression values, we used in the publication the FC values obtained by Levy et al. (2012) study and considered by Qiu et al. (2014) as reference study for differential expression validation.
+By way of example, to explore the possibility to visualize gene expression values, we used in the publication the FC values obtained by Levy et al. (2012) study and considered by Qiu et al. (2014), as reference study for differential expression analysis validation.

-Since the authors did not provide pathway estimated scores, we substituted those measures with gene occurrence values for each pathway of interest, obtained by PANEV enrichment analysis.
+Since the authors did not provide pathway estimated scores, we substituted these measures with gene occurrence values for each pathway of interest, obtained by PANEV enrichment analysis.

 ``` r
 ### Run if it is necessary ###